ZhangYuanhan-AI/CelebASpoofChallengeSubmissionExample/README.md

 docker tag celeba-spoof-challenge-<your_aws_id>:latest 692230297653.dkr.ecr.us-west-2.amazonaws.com/celeba-spoof-challenge-<your_aws_id>:latest
 ```

 - **Step 4**.
-Run the following command to push this image to your the AWS ECR repository:
+Run the following command to push this image to your AWS ECR repository:

 ```bash
 docker push 692230297653.dkr.ecr.us-west-2.amazonaws.com/celeba-spoof-challenge-<your_aws_id>:latest
 ```

-After you pushed to the repo, the evaluation will automatically start.
+After you push to the repo, the evaluation will automatically start.
 In **45 minutes** you should receive a email with the evaluation result if the evaluation is successful.
 Finally, you can submit the evaluation result to the [challenge website](https://competitions.codalab.org/competitions/26210).